Nickelodeon Kart Racers 2: Grand Prix

-Nickelodeon Kart Racers 2: Grand Prix is a racing video game developed by Bamtang Games and published by GameMill Entertainment in North America, Maximum Games in Europe, and Ripples Asia Venture in Japan.
+Nickelodeon Kart Racers 2: Grand Prix is a racing game developed by Bamtang Games and published by GameMill Entertainment in North America, Maximum Games in Europe, and Ripples Asia Venture in Japan.
 A sequel to 2018's Nickelodeon Kart Racers, it was released for Nintendo Switch, PlayStation 4, and Xbox One on October 6, 2020, and for Windows on December 1, 2020.
 Mobile versions for Android and iOS were later released on February 24, 2022.
 A sequel, titled Nickelodeon Kart Racers 3: Slime Speedway, was released in October 2022.